 - The Growth of the Latino/a-American Population and its Implications on Higher Education: How Federal Legislation Prevents Latino/a Access to College

 Education-related internships may be completed during either semester or over the summer.
-Internships can be helpful in developing individual interests within the Education Minor.
+Internships can be helpful in developing individual interests within the Educational Studies Minor.